External abdominal oblique muscle

 Definition

-The external abdominal oblique muscle is the most superficial of the lateral abdominal muscles.
-It originates from the lateral surfaces of the ribs (varies by species, typically from the last several ribs) and inserts onto the linea alba and pelvic structures (pubic symphyses and xiphoid process ) via a broad aponeurosis.
+The external oblique muscle of the abdomen is the most superficial of the abdominal muscles.
+Very broad and flat, it is composed of a fleshy dorso-cranial part and a ventro-caudal aponeurotic part.
+It originates from the lateral surfaces of the ribs (varying according to species, generally from the caudal ribs) and inserts into the linea alba and pelvic structures via a broad aponeurosis.

 The obliquus externus abdominis is divided in two different parts (not listed in the Vth NAV) in carnivores: